 Following the recent decision by UK banks to abandon their court case into the mis-selling of PPI, it has been established that any claim arising is compensatory in nature and as such must form part of the IVA estate for the benefit of your creditors.

-Your IVA Supervisor has a duty to investigate whether or not a potential claim exists and he will be writing to all debtors within IVAs in due course to advise exactly what they need to do and how this will affect each individual case.
+Your IVA Supervisor has a duty to investigate whether or not a potential claim exists and they will be writing to all debtors within IVAs in due course to advise exactly what they need to do and how this will affect each individual case.

 Needless to say, it is imperative that your Supervisor is informed of any PPI claims: